 - Migration.
 Migration of applications to a new cloud provider with implementation of associated change across the organisation.

 - Optimisation.
-We work with your IT Operations team to manage your cloud services, optimise costs and secure your cloud infrastructure.
+Your IT Operations team need to learn how to manage your cloud services, optimise costs and secure your cloud infrastructure.

-Many of the themes we've touched on in this post are taken further in other posts:
+Many of the themes touched on in this post are taken further in other articles: